-Joan Mondale, who burnished a reputation as "Joan of Art" for her passionate advocacy for the arts while her husband was vice president and a U.S. ambassador, died Monday.
+Joan Mondale, Former Vice President's wife Dies at Age 83 Joan Mondale, who burnished a reputation as "Joan of Art" for her passionate advocacy for the arts while her husband was vice president and a U.S. ambassador, died Monday.
 She was 83.

 Obama Inspires Many In 50th-Year King RemembrancePresident Barack Obama's challenge to seize the cause of racial equality from the "glorious patriots" of the tumultuous 1960s struck a deep generational chord.

 Taxpayers Foot $3.7M Bill for Ex-Presidents' Phones, Postage, Travel and MoreFormer President Bill Clinton's 8,300-square-foot Harlem office near the Apollo Theater costs taxpayers nearly $450,000.
 George W. Bush spends $85,000 on telephone fees, and another $60,000 on travel.
 Jimmy Carter sends $15,000 worth of postage — all on the government's dime.